dejurin/dexcom-share-ts/README.md

 - Strict **TS types**, ESLint (typed rules), Node 18+ built-in `fetch`
 - Tests: **node\:test** + **c8** (coverage), build via **tsup**

-> **Disclaimer**: This is an unofficial library.
+> **Disclaimer**: This is an unofficial library of Dexcom™.
 It is not a medical device and must not be used for medical decisions.

 ![Dexcom Share TS demo](.github/dexcom-share-ts.gif)